FAQ’s

 Ruling out other potential causes of dementia

 While there is no cure for Alzheimer’s Disease, several treatment options are available aimed at improving quality of life and cognitive function.
 Medications like donepezil, rivastigmine, galantamine, and memantine may help decrease the symptoms of Alzheimer’s Disease.
-Newer medications, like aducanumab, may slow the protein deposition and brain shrinkage that is characteristic of AD1,2.
+A class of medications called anti-amyloid monoclonal antibodies, may slow the protein deposition and brain shrinkage that is characteristic of Alzheimer’s disease1,2.

 - National Institute on Aging: https://www.nia.nih.gov/health/alzheimers